-- 1. Press until Y or displays.

-- 2. Press + or until Y displays to turn noise filtering on, or until displays to turn noise filtering off.

-- 3. Press (to confirm your selection.
+- 1. Press until QT displays.
+The current setting On/Off will flash. - 2.
+Press + or to turn noise filtering On or Off. - 3.
+Press 🗊 to confirm your selection or 👕 to continue set up.

 To transmit to a radio that has Q_T noise filtering turned on: